nerva-project/nerva-docs/docs/guides/ledger.md

 This option will set up the ledger loader so you can install the app

 - Install: `ledger install`
-This option will install the nerva app on your ledger
+This option will install the NERVA app on your ledger

 - Uninstall: `ledger uninstall`
 This option will uninstall the ledger app.